 We believe the largest impact will be on the seniors who were, up until this point, reluctant to use technology and preferred to shop at physical stores.
 The rise in online shopping from a whole new demographic like this would give a humongous boost to online retailers.
 Though we cannot be certain about the numbers, we do believe online shopping will continue to increase even after the coronavirus crisis ends.

-Based on the data and analysis shared above, we at GrowByData would suggest e-commerce businesses change the layout of their enterprise to help meet consumer demands and set a new standard.
+Based on the Search data and analysis shared above, we at GrowByData would suggest e-commerce businesses change the layout of their enterprise to help meet consumer demands and set a new standard.
 As a result, consumers will move their buying behavior from offline to online.
 This prudent technique will definitely be beneficial for retailers in the coming days as consumers stop perceiving online shopping in the same way they did prior to this pandemic.